laravel-notification-channels/channels/README.md

 ```
     TEXTLOCAL_USERNAME=Your email id or api key
     TEXTLOCAL_HASH=get it from url '/docs/' under your API KEYS section
+    TEXTLOCAL_API_KEY get it from url '/docs/' under your API KEYS section
     TEXTLOCAL_SENDER=Name of the Sender that will be displayed to the recipient (max 6 Characters).
     TEXTLOCAL_COUNTRY=Your Two letter(ISO-3166-alpha-2) Country Code.
 It should be the Country of the TEXTLOCAL account.
 ```